jesusaurus/cookbook/entres/lambCurry.md

 #### Directions

 Mix flour, salt, and pepper in a paper bag and shake the lamb in the flour mixture.
-Heat 2tbls grease in a large skillet.
+Heat grease in a large skillet on medium heat.
 Brown breaded meat on all sides.
 Save flour mixture.
-Add onion and 1tbls oil to skillet and sauté.
-Add curry powder, paprika, boullion, and hot water.
+Add onion and oil to skillet and sauté.
+Add curry powder, paprika, boullion, hot water, and reduce heat to low.
 Simmer for 45 minutes.
 Cook rice.
 Add cooked rice, raisins, peanuts, and flour mixture to skillet.
 Simmer 15 minutes.